alterationx10/rockthejvm.github.io/_posts/2022-06-18-zio-streams.md

 excerpt: "An Introduction to ZIO Streams"
 ---

+> Add a small intro about yourself, you can find other articles here on the blog
+> (e.g. Kafka Streams or the latest Pulsar-Flink integration).
+Otherwise, pass
+> it to me and I'll add it after we merge.

 In this post, we're going to go over an introduction to the main components of ZIO Streams, how to work with them when things go right, and what to do when things go wrong.

-Additionally, we're going to go over a toy example of working with ZIO Streams asynchronously to get us in the async mind-set, as well as provide a simple, but functioning example of processing files modeled after markdown blog posts.
+As a toy example, we're going to take a brief foray into asynchronous operations, by connecting two streams to the same concurrent data structure.

+For a more concrete example, we are going to write a program that will parse markdown files, extract words identified as tags, and then regenerate those files with tag-related metadata injected back into them.

 ## Set up

-We're going to base this discussion off of the latest ZIO 2.0 code, which is still an `RC`, but hopefully won't change before release.
-These are the dependencies to include for our walk through:
+We're going to base this discussion off of the latest ZIO 2.0 code, which is still an `RC` (at the time of writing, mid-June 2022), but the API hopefully won't change before release.
+These are the dependencies to include for our walk
+through:

 ```scala
 libraryDependencies ++= Seq(